“Kwati khane din” or “Kwati Punhi”, is what the Bhaktapurians term to the day of Gunhi Punhi or Janai Purnima.

 Every household fills with this lavishing dish, called Kwati.
-It is more likely a soup, fragmented with the nine different types of beans.
+It is more likely a soup, fragmented with nine different types of beans.
 That includes ingredients like black gram, green gram, chickpea, field bean, soybean, field pea, garden pea, cowpea, and rice bean.

-On the same day, the farmers show their gratitude towards frogs.
-For being kind to them and spell rain for their farming.
+On the same day, the farmers show their gratitude towards frogs for being kind to them and spell rain for their farming.
 They offer rice and kwati to the frogs.
-Somewhere in the folklore, it is also heard that the farmers worship them for unintentionally killing them during their farming work.
+Somewhere in folklore, it is also heard that the farmers worship frogs for unintentionally killing them during their farming work.

 Meanwhile, Gosaikunda is meant as one of the most divine lakes in Nepal.
-As per the religious belief, the lord shiva created it when he suffered from the poisonous kalakut Vish ( Poison).
+As per the religious belief, the lord Shiva created it when he suffered from the poisonous kalakut Vish ( Poison).
 To cool down his throat pain and burning, he thus stabbed his Trishul to one of the hills and created the lake.

 During the Samundramanthana, except him, no one could even bear to smell that poison.
 Ultimately, to save the world from that poisonous environment, he swallowed it and hold it in his throat.
-As for the effect, his throat became all off of the blue colors.
-That’s why he is thereafter also started to called as Nilkantha.
-(Nilkantha means the blue colored throat.)
+As for the effect, his throat became all off of the blue colours.
+That’s why he is thereafter also started called Nilkantha.

 No review on this yet.
 Be the first one to review.